gdbroman/broman.blog/_posts/2020/2020-12-03-silly-in-hindsight.md

 *Relax!
 You're a fool!* We all are.

-Now, what silliness can I conjure up today?
+Now, what silliness can we conjure up today?